Kitchen and Bath Design A.A.S. (KBD)

 Graduates of this program would work in kitchen and bath design showrooms and would be involved in working with clients, creating room layouts, preparing accurate cost estimates, and overseeing the installation process.

-This program utilizes training materials supplied and supported by the National Kitchen and Bath Association (NKBA) and follows the NKBA guidelines in all design coursework.
 The working graduate would work toward becoming a Certified Kitchen Designer (CKD) or a Certified Bath Designer (CBD).

 Upon successful completion of this program, graduates will be able to:

 - design kitchens and bathrooms that are both functional and aesthetically attractive.